JENICIDE-1029/Challenge04-CodingQuiz/PSEUDO.md

 so when the game starts, what is it that needs to happen instantly
 - we move into the first set of questions (view is changed)
+    - a question will present and will change once a button is selected of which
 - timer starts
+    - each question will have its own set of inputs
+    -

 if nothing is selected and the user just stays there until the clock runs out then i'll need the following, i think people should only lose if they ran out of time.....yes?